ECSEL: Explainable Classification via Signomial Equation Learning: Introduction

 The primary contributions of this work are:

-\begin{enumerate} \item We identify signomial functions as a prevalent structure in symbolic regression benchmarks, and design an explainable classifier \emph{ECSEL} to directly exploit this structure through gradient-based optimization with sparsity-inducing regularization.
+\begin{enumerate} \item We identify signomial functions as a prevalent structure in symbolic regression benchmarks and propose \textit{ECSEL}, an explainable classifier that exploits this structure.
+While signomials and gradient-based optimization are individually well-established, our contribution lies in combining them into an inherently interpretable classifier with sparsity-inducing regularization.
 We show ECSEL achieves competitive classification performance with established benchmark methods while maintaining inherent interpretability through closed-form expressions. \item We demonstrate that ECSEL recovers target equations in SR benchmarks more frequently than competing state-of-the-art approaches while requiring substantially less computation. \item We establish that ECSEL satisfies \textit{desirable} analytical properties enabling three levels of explanation: global feature behavior through closed-form elasticities, decision-boundary analysis via exact margin sensitivities, and local feature attributions through log-space decompositions. \item Through case studies on e-commerce and fraud detection datasets, we demonstrate that ECSEL's learned equations expose dataset characteristics and yield actionable insights. \end{enumerate}

-Code for reproducing all experiments will be made available upon publication.
+Code for reproducing all experiments is available at \url{github.com/AdiaLumadjeng/ecsel}.